sighupio/gatekeeper-policy-manager/README.md

 ## Requirements

-You'll need OPA Gatekeeper running in your cluster and at least some constraint templates and constraints defined to take advantage of this tool.
+GPM needs OPA Gatekeeper in your cluster.
+It also needs some constraint templates and constraints.
+Without them, GPM has nothing to show.

 > [!TIP]
-> You can easily deploy Gatekeeper to your cluster using the (also open source) [SIGHUP Distribution Policy Module](https://github.com/sighupio/module-policy).
+> You can deploy Gatekeeper to your cluster with the [SIGHUP Distribution Policy Module](https://github.com/sighupio/module-policy) (also open source).

 ## Deploying GPM

 ### Deploy using Kustomize

-To deploy Gatekeeper Policy Manager to your cluster, apply the provided [`kustomization`](kustomization.yaml) file running the following command:
+To deploy Gatekeeper Policy Manager to your cluster, apply the [`kustomization`](kustomization.yaml) file with this command:

 ```shell
 kubectl apply -k .
 ```

-By default, this will create a deployment and a service both with the name `gatekeper-policy-manager` in the `gatekeeper-system` namespace.
-We invite you to take a look into the `kustomization.yaml` file to do further configuration.
+By default, this creates a deployment and a service named `gatekeeper-policy-manager` in the `gatekeeper-system` namespace.
+To configure more, see the `kustomization.yaml` file.

 > [!NOTE]
-> GPM can run as a POD in a Kubernetes cluster or locally with a `kubeconfig` file.
-It will try its best to autodetect the correct configuration.
+> GPM can run as a Pod in a Kubernetes cluster, or locally with a `kubeconfig` file.
+It autodetects the correct configuration.

-Once you've deployed the application, if you haven't set up an ingress, you can access the web UI using port-forward:
+If you did not configure an ingress, use port-forward to access the web UI:

 ```bash
 kubectl -n gatekeeper-system port-forward  svc/gatekeeper-policy-manager 8080:80
 ```

-Then access it with your browser by visiting [http://127.0.0.1:8080](http://127.0.0.1:8080).
+Then open [http://127.0.0.1:8080](http://127.0.0.1:8080) in your browser.

 ### Deploy using Helm

-It is also possible to deploy GPM using the [provided Helm Chart](./chart).
+You can also deploy GPM with the [Helm chart](./chart).

 First create a values file, for example `my-values.yaml`, with your custom values for the release.
 See the [chart's readme](./chart/README.md) and the [default values.yaml](./chart/values.yaml) for more information.